sohamsshah/insight-jainism/docs/Concepts/Anuyog/Anuyog.md

 # 4 Anuyogas

-Based on the depiction methods, the Jainism Literature can be categorized into 4 types, known as **"Anuyogas"**.
+Based on the depiction methods, the Jainism Literature can be categorized into 4 types known as **"Anuyogas"**.
 They are namely:

 1. Prathmanuyog
 2. Karnanuyog